CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/UploadingFiles/_index.md

 ---

-To upload files to the Ultimaker first get the stl, obj, or other 3D file type and open it with **UltiMaker Cura** either through opening through File Explorer or dragging the file into the **Ultimaker Cura** application.
+To upload files to the Ultimaker first get the stl, obj, or other 3D file type and open it with **UltiMaker Cura** either through opening through File Explorer or dragging the file into the **UltiMaker Cura** application.

 Picture 113